gillyb/treender/GAMEPLAN.md

 Needs Improvement
 -----------------
-[ ] Splash screen doesnt look good on big mobile devices [X] Trees pages - need to decide how to size the image on the page to be responsive [ ] Trees page - corners are white, should be transparent [-] Desktop experience
+[X] Splash screen doesnt look good on big mobile devices [ ] Animation on mobile is slow - might be because of huge image sizes [X] Trees pages - need to decide how to size the image on the page to be responsive [ ] Trees page - corners are white, should be transparent [-] Desktop experience